slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 People optimize ruthlessly, exploiting any loophole or gap to their advantage.
 Only your parents will help you in ways that harm themselves.

+The toughest competition is a good-enough competitor.
+Easy opponents are often just deceiving you.
+But if you can spot them, there are people acting stupid who remain easy wins.
+Beware desperate opponents.
+Sad or cornered people risk everything — they have nothing left to lose.
+This gives them a massive edge.
+Besides outworking them, you’ll need every weapon — sometimes even the «dirty» ones: pawn sacrifices, bribes, lying.
+They may work but use them only in desperate situations; each leaves a lifelong scar.
+When nothing else works, surrender.
+Only go all-in when you can already see the end.

 > *"Who lies for you will lie against you." (...)
 "Talkers aren’t strong.
-The strong don’t talk."
+The strong don’t talk." (...)
+"«El dorados» are never drawn in the map." (...)
+"Necessity knows no law." (...)
+"Fear can make a donkey attack a lion."
 -- vox populi*

-> *"Because she competes with no one, no one can compete with her."
+> *"Because she competes with no one, no one can compete with her." (...)
+"The best fighter is never angry."
 -- Lao Tzu [-571]*

 > *"Any person capable of angering you becomes your master."
 -- Epictetus [0050]*

+> *"Don’t fight a starving animal.
+Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
+The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
+He therefore re-sorts to all kinds of insolence."
+-- Balthasar Gracian [1601]*

+> *"Beware the fury of a patient man."
+-- John Dryden [1631]*

 > *"I don’t like that man.
-I must get to know him better."
+I must get to know him better." (...)
+"The best way to destroy an enemy is to make him a friend."
 -- Abraham Lincoln [1809]*

 > *"If you don’t like a person, it’s because they remind you of something you don’t like about yourself."